 Practice will begin in early March, as soon as Loudoun County releases fields to Algonkian Lacrosse.

-Each team will play in 8 regular season games and at least one playoff game. (mid-March-early June)
+Each team typically plays in 8 regular season games and at least one playoff game. (mid-March-early June)

 Why do Algonkian registration fees escalate as they get closer to the start of the Spring season?

 Algonkian Lacrosse is a non-profit organization and does its very best to keep registration costs as low as possible.
 We cannot emphasize enough the importance of registering early... it allows us to budget for equipment, coaches, uniforms, etc. In addition, our NVYLL teams must be submitted by late February, so we really need to know who's playing as soon as possible.
 Compound that with the fact that 80% of our players are returning players, so odds are, the vast majority know their kids are going to play months in advance... but delay registering their children.

 The standard rate is our base cost.
 The idea is we absolutely need to know how many teams we are entering in NVYLL in mid-February.
 Once we pass this milestone, we effectively have to cap registration, because the NVYLL will not allow us to enter any more teams.

 HELP!!!
 I'm new to lacrosse...
 What do my kids need?

 Please note boys and girls lacrosse require different equipment.